 Due November 6 by Stone Pier Press, Gwen the Rescue Hen is the second book in the Farm Animal Rescue series.
 It follows Sprig the Rescue Pig, another “true” story released in April 2018.
 Either would make a great holiday gift for the young readers in your life.

-Gwen the Rescue Hen is available for preorder on Amazon.com.
+Gwen the Rescue Hen is available on Amazon.com.
 Simply click on the image below for my affiliate link.

 A review copy of this book was provided by the publisher.
 However, all opinions expressed herein are my own.